Dean Marsico - Dean grew up south of Boston in Braintree, MA. He was raised in a

 back to the “Trade” they learned from Uncle Artie.
 The business grew and so did the

 opportunities including hosting two shows for the DIY Network, Rock Solid and Indoors

 Out.
 Dean and Derek built their national brand Dean and Derek along the way and are

 known as top Stone Masons and Outdoor Designers.
 They both are presently

-developing and designing products, doing Radio, Trades Shows around the country,
+developing and designing products, doing Radio, Trade Shows around the country, and

-and always most importanly working in their Trade installing and designing.
-Dean’s
+always most importantly working in their Trade installing and designing.
+Dean’s favorite

 As a second generation stone mason/designer Derek has been working in the industry for over 25 years.
 Having worked in every aspect of masonry Derek realized that the attention to detail in outdoor living and hardscapes interested him the most.
 At a young age his father educated him on plants and landscaping, so combining that into his hardscape designs in an added feature to his work.
 With education in communications and years of construction under his belt, Derek enjoys focusing on public speaking at various trade venues around the country.
 Working with PBS and DIY helped him hone his skills in the t.v world of construction.
 He jokes that "t.v.production and construction are two worlds that should never meet, but when it worked it was great."